mozilla-it/terraform-modules/aws/eks/README.md

 ### Kubernetes External Secrets
 [kubernetes-external-secrets](https://github.com/godaddy/kubernetes-external-secrets) allows mapping secrets stored in AWS Secrets Manager to Kubernetes secrets.

-In order to allow the process to fetch secrets from the cloud secret store, the setting `external_secrets_settings.secrets_path` has to have a prefix value where your secrets are stored.
+In order to allow the process to fetch secrets from the cloud secret store, the variable `external_secrets_paths` has to have a prefix value where your secrets are stored.
 This value is then used to create a IAM role with the right permissions.

 For example when deploying a cluster for a stage environment, it's a good practice to namespace all the secrets used by the applications in that environment with `/stage/`, so an application could store its secrets in `/stage/my-application/secrets`.
-In this case the `secrets_paths` variable should be set to `secrets_path = "/stage/*"`.
+In this case the `external_secrets_paths` variable should be set to `external_secrets_paths = ["/stage/*"]`.

 If not set, this will take the default value `*` which will allow kubernetes-external-secrets fetch all secrets in the cluster region.